 American Legion Baseball enjoys a reputation as one of the most successful and tradition-rich amateur athletic leagues.
 Today, the program registers more than 5,400 teams in all 50 states, including Canada and Puerto Rico.

 The American Legion's largest annual meeting is the national convention.
-This is your place to go to find information on The American Legion National Convention, including everything you need to know about Indianapolis, host of the 2012 convention.
+This is your place to go on Facebook to provide or find information on The American Legion National Convention.

 Win free American Flags!
 Participate in free contests to win an American Flag, and learn more about how American Legion Flags supports American Legion programs, which help America's children, veterans, and military families.